Help Others Restore Integrity How to Be an Accountability Partner

 Why We Need Accountability Partners

-4 Keys to Being a Great Accountability Partner
+4 Characteristics of a Great Accountability Partner

 1. Listen before speaking.

-As an accountability partner, your first job is to understand the person you’re trying to help.
-Even if you’re entering this relationship as an expert counselor or therapist, you can’t help someone you don’t understand.
+As an accountability partner, the first job is to understand the person being helped.
+Even for someone entering this relationship as an expert counselor or therapist, they can’t help someone they don’t understand.
 This happens through ongoing conversations with careful listening.
 An accountability partner is there to enter a conversation, not give a monologue or lecture.
-Porn recovery expert and coach Jeff Fisher said this about his long-term accountability partner:

 The best thing he could do was listen, especially early on.
 He recognized that I was in a very broken place.
 He could feel my desperation, raw emotion, and fear.
 His job was to listen and let me talk.
 Even though he and I go back far in our relationship, he needed me to know that he wasn’t going to leave me and that he cared.